-&lt;sup>3 In the case of joint appointments, two chairs/program directors and the relevant division director(s) are involved in this meeting.
-Further refining the term chair, it will be used to refer to the full professor of the candidate's primary affiliation, and program director will refer to the head of the other sphere of the candidate's appointment (a second department or program).
+2 In the case of joint appointments, two chairs/program directors and the relevant division director(s) are involved in this meeting.
+Henceforth in these guidelines the term chair will be used to refer to the head of the department or program of the candidate's primary affiliation, and program director will refer to the head of the other sphere of the candidate's appointment (a second department or program).
 The chair, in this special sense, is the one responsible for the preparation of the case and should share materials with the other chair/program director and the director(s) of the divisions of the candidate's affiliations in all instances where these guidelines specify communication with the division director.
 In all parts of the dossier [i.e., SET responses, number of advisees and independent studies], information should include the joint department/program data.
 The role of the secondary program or department in selecting external evaluators of scholarship is described in the instructions for preparing Section V of the dossier.